krstffr/matryoshka/README.md

 Matryoshka
 ==========

+**This package (and this README file) is not done yet, and might contain stuff which is not true or do not work.**

 ### What is Matryoshka?

-Matryoshka is Meteor.js package for creating nestable documents for storing in MongoDB.
+Matryoshka is a [Meteor.js](http://www.meteor.com) package for creating nestable objects where you can put other nestable objects where you can put even more nestable objects.
 If you for example want to create "Page" documents where you're able to put freely put "PageParts" (like an ImageSlideShow, or a MainMenu, or a UserProfile) then Matyoshka is for you.
-Or maybe you want to create "GroupsOfPeople" documents where you put "People" documents, then Matryoshka is for you.
+Or maybe you want to create "GroupsOfPeople" documents where you put "People" documents, or "RussianNestingDolls" where you put "RussianNestingDolls" where you put "RussianNestingDolls" etc. You get the idea.
+You decide what type of objects you want.

-**This README is not done yet.**

 ### OK so how do I use this?